railsgirls/guides.railsgirls.com/_posts/2013-11-12-openshift.markdown

 Open the *config/database.yml* file to check it has been updated.
 It should now contain environment variables, such as ENV['OPENSHIFT_POSTGRESQL_DB_USERNAME'].

-Commit your changes with the command `git commit -m "Changed app database"`.
+Commit your changes with the command `git commit -am "Changed app database"`.

 __COACH__: Talk about relational databases and how Git keeps track of changes.